Glaucoma / Cataracts / Diabetic Retinopathy / Macular Degeneration / Ocular Surface

 Frequently asked questions?

-Glaucoma is a progressive disease, which causes optic nerve degeneration over time.
+Glaucoma is a progressive group of disease(s), which causes optic nerve degeneration over time.
 The optic nerve is the main nerve responsible for vision.
 It is like a cable connecting the eye to the brain.
 As it degenerates, vision loss occurs.
 This loss may be very subtle at first, and therefore may not be noticed until much later in the disease.
 Like a "thief in the night", glaucoma damage may creep up on people without being noticed.
+Therefore, it is important for everyone to get routine eye checks to ensure that your eyes are healthy or that you are receiving the treatment you need to prevent a silent eye disease from getting worse.

 Visit our FAQ page about Glaucoma for more information.